Plastic Corrugated Market and Pricing Update (Posted 7/1/2021)

 As of July 2021, it appears that resin pricing for plastic corrugated has finally peaked.

 Covid-19 was to blame with over half the world’s refineries producing these resins shutting down for over 9 months.
 The refineries that were left open were running at dramatically reduced capacity.
-Most at less than 50% on their normal output.
-This allowed Oil/Resin producers to charge higher prices with longer lead times and even restricting the volume that could be purchased to a percentage of past orders.
+Most are at less than 50% of their normal output.
+This allowed Oil/Resin producers to charge higher prices with longer lead times and even restricted the volume that could be purchased to a percentage of past orders.

-As with almost all industries plastic corrugated was hit hard with work force issues.
-Many plastic corrugated manufactures including ourselves were having to increase wages to try and retain existing employees as well as offering higher wages to new recruits to replace those workers that had left during the crisis.
+As with almost all industries plastic corrugated was hit hard by workforce issues.
+Many plastic corrugated manufacturers including ourselves were having to increase wages to try and retain existing employees as well as offer higher wages to new recruits to replace those workers that had left during the crisis.

-All these issues from raw material increases and product shortages to increased labor costs, increased costs for transit and even workforce scheduling difficulties effect the finished product cost.
+All these issues from raw material increases and product shortages to increased labor costs increased costs for transit, and even workforce scheduling difficulties affect the finished product cost.
 As we put Covid further and further in our rear-view mirror most of these issues will begin to stabilize.

 We continue to make investments in state-of-the-art equipment and increased capacity to better serve our current customers and the rapid increase of new customers understanding the benefits of transitioning to Plastic Corrugated.